snipercup/CDDA-Content-Manager/doc/Using the Content Editor.md

 Do this at your own risk.

 ### Changing properties
 Changing properties allow you to bring changes to your cataclysm experience and can be very exciting.
 This chapter will go trough the types of changes you can make.
 Be sure to click 'save' when you are done with your changes.
-Not that some forms (but not all) display the properties in tabs like this:
+Note that some forms (but not all) display the properties in tabs like this:

 ![Imgur](https://i.imgur.com/2ipDkKD.png?1)